venyatha/shortest-airline-path/README.md

 # suded2-vmanne3-violaz2-lucianat

-## CS225 Final Project: Openflights Dijkstra's Algorithm
+## CS225 Final Project: OpenFlights Dijkstra's Algorithm

 The purpose of our program is to find the shortest airplane paths between two cities, possibly with a stop in between.
 We got our data from https://openflights.org/data.html, where we used the routes database.
 Instead of